-This Hunter Company rifle sling is in the 'cobra' style and made of buffalo leather with heavy duty stitching.
-Fits 1" swivels.
+This Hunter Company rifle sling is in the 'cobra' style and is made with top-grain leather and rugged nylon stitching.
+It features suede-lined shoulder pads for a firm grip on your shoulder and fits 1" swivels.
 Buy Now

 This Vero Vellini wide-top rifle sling with swivels offer more durability and comfort.
 If you are carrying a heavier rifle, or simply want more support, the classic air cushion slings feature edge piping around the entire neoprene pad.
 Buy Now

 This padded rifle sling is super-comfortable and allows rapid, one-handed adjustment to extend, shorten or set into place.
 There are no buckles, hooks or fasteners.
 Comes fully assembled with detachable, quick-release swivels.
 Buy Now